By Decks by DAK Construction · April 12, 2023

 - They are designed with non-skid surfaces, making them safer during rain and snowfall.
 They are also a great option if you have kids and the elderly at home who are prone to slipping.

-- Trex has a 50 fade and stain limited warrany.
+- Trex has a 50-year fade and stain limited warranty.

 Cons